peteash10/art.peteashton.com/_posts/2018-09-09-Dead-Shrines.md

 I was heavily involved in designing the Dead Shrine for Stirchley Park and ran two events in the subsequent programme, a [camera obscura making workshop](https://www.instagram.com/p/Byfe0_sl0-y/) and a talk on the history of the camera obscura and why it might be relevant today.

 ![](http://art.peteashton.com/assets/images/deadshines00001.jpg)
+Sketch by Jonny Graney of how the camera obscura works.

 ![](http://art.peteashton.com/assets/images/deadshines00002.jpg)
+The Stirchley Dead Shrine.
+The small hole at the front houses the lens.

 ![](http://art.peteashton.com/assets/images/deadshines00003.jpg)